 - Ms. Fanservice: Goes in hand with being former showgirls.

 - Showgirl Skirt: Shown wearing these in a photo in their introduction and justified as they was actually Showgirls.

 - Single Mom Stripper: Kaylani, the single mom Vegas showgirl.

 Ethan Zohn & Jenna Morasca

-fans for years as another potential immigrant for the Race.
-They did decently well in the first leg, but left their clue behind at the Detour in the second leg, and then missed the sign telling them to donate all their money to the orphanage, dropping them to 10th place.
+The winners of Survivor: Africa and Survivor: The Amazon respectively, and the less well known couple from Survivor: All-Stars, they had been suggested by Survivor fans for years as another potential immigrant for the Race.
+While they did decently well in the first leg, they fell behind early in the second leg, and ended up leaving their clue behind at the Detour, forcing them to go back and get it.
+Though they initially got to the Pit Stop ninth, they had missed the sign telling them to turn all their money in at the orphanage.
+As Kaylani & Lisa had turned in theirs, this dropped them to 10th place.
 Though they never finished in last, they became the first and only victims of the double elimination.

 Ronald "Ron" Zeitz & William "Bill" Smith

 Flight Attendants and domestic partners.
 They fell behind all the other teams early in leg 2 and were not able to catch up during the Detour.
 As they did not hand over all their money at the orphanage, they missed out on a potential 9th place finish when they were sent back, and were eliminated in 11th place.

 - One Steve Limit: Averted with Bill Alden.

 - Out of Focus: They got a few confessionals about their relationship, but they were rarely seen doing any of the tasks.